-The course of study “Master of Science Management and Engineering in Computer Aided Mechanical Engineering" (MME-CAME) is an interdisciplinary programme conducted by two European universities, well-reputed in their specific fields.
-The German RWTH Aachen University has one of the best faculties of mechanical engineering worldwide and conducts the programme's engineering part.
-The Dutch Maastricht School of Management has a worldwide reputation for its programmes in business and management teaching.
+The course of study “Master of Science Management and Engineering in Computer Aided Mechanical Engineering" (MME-CAME) is an interdisciplinary program conducted by two European universities, well-reputed in their specific fields.
+The German RWTH Aachen University has one of the best faculties of mechanical engineering worldwide and conducts the program's engineering part.
+The Dutch Maastricht School of Management has a worldwide reputation for its programs in business and management teaching.

-The Maastricht School of Management contributes the business-related component to this programme.
-Students will be trained as a globally-oriented managers with solid knowledge of the core management processes and with understanding of the major social and environmental issues that set the scene for business processes in emerging economies.
+The Maastricht School of Management contributes the business-related component to this program.
+Students will be trained as globally-oriented managers with solid knowledge of the core management processes and with the understanding of the major social and environmental issues that set the scene for business processes in emerging economies.
 Research-based knowledge is combined with a broad interdisciplinary view of management in courses that take an explicitly strategic and integrative view of the management function.
-Throughout the programme, students will be challenged to explore feasible innovations that balance business and development perspectives.
+Throughout the program, students will be challenged to explore feasible innovations that balance business and development perspectives.

 - 120 Credit points

 - Joint program, organized in cooperation with Maastricht School of Management (Netherlands)

 - Places of Study: Aachen, Germany and Maastricht, Netherlands

 - Start: Every year on October